customcommander/ris/README.md

 ## How Does It Work?

-The parser returns an array of objects (one per reference).
+The `read` function returns an array of objects (one per reference).
 Each key in an object is named after the corresponding RIS tag and holds an array containing all the entries for that tag.
 (Some tags can appear multiple times.)

 ### Additional Processing